rage/java-programming/data/part-11/2-packages.md

 <!-- Tehtäväpohjassa on valmiina pakkaus `mooc`.
 Rakennetaan tämän pakkauksen sisälle sovelluksen toiminta.
 Lisää pakkaukseen mooc pakkaus `ui` (tämän jälkeen käytössä pitäisi olla pakkaus `mooc.ui`), ja lisää sinne rajapinta `Kayttoliittyma`. -->

 There is a package called `mooc` included in the exercise base.
 We will create the functionality of the program inside this package.
-Add the package `ui` inside the package `mooc` (after which the package `mocc.ui` should be available), and add an interface called `UserInterface` in it.
+Add the package `ui` inside the package `mooc` (after which the package `mooc.ui` should be available), and add an interface called `UserInterface` in it.

 <!-- Rajapinnan `Kayttoliittyma` tulee määritellä metodi `void paivita()`. -->